 A marketing or digital marketing degree gives a robust foundation for you to be employable and have a good career.
 The training is general and qualifies you for many business jobs.

 The marketing industry itself is deep in terms of work opportunity.
-More than half a million Australians are employed in marketing and sales occupations.
+More than half a million Australians are employed in related occupations.
 The largest categories are "Advertising, Public Relations & Sales Managers" and "Advertising & Marketing Professionals".

 Marketing skills also allow you to work anywhere.
-Nearly every business or other organisation needs marketing to be noticed.
+Nearly every business or other organisation needs advertising, branding and promotions to be noticed.
 Skills are highly transferable between entities and across industries.

-Graduates with a Bachelor of Marketing or Master of Marketing degree are typically employed in roles such as marketing manager, digital marketing manager, digital advertising manager, SEO specialist, content marketing specialist, brand manager, and social media manager.
+Graduates with a bachelors in marketing or a masters degree are typically employed in roles such as campaign manager, digital marketing manager, digital advertising manager, SEO specialist, content marketing specialist, brand manager, and social media manager.

 To give you an idea of the career opportunities, here is a random selection of job ad summaries.

-Job ad examples where a marketing degree is advantageous.
+Job ad examples where a degree is advantageous.
 Random sample.

 Marketing and Communications Executive – Hilton